Muslim-friendly/Islamic Mental Health Resources

 1. Tips on choosing the right resources for you

-• Think about how you prefer to learn – is it through reading, listening, watching video?
+• Think about how you prefer to learn – is it through reading, listening, watching videos?
 Start with what feels good for you, not what other people tell you should feel good.

-• Do not follow people or advice whose content makes you feel distressed, or encourages you to do anything harmful to yourself.
+• Do not follow people, or advice, which makes you feel distressed, or encourages you to do anything harmful to yourself.

-• Never recommend following advice about medication, supplements or diet without speaking to your doctor/GP first.
+• Never follow advice about medication, supplements or diet without speaking to your doctor/GP, pharmacist, or qualified health professional first.

 • Dr Sarah Ahmad: @the.poc.therapist (TikTok); @the.poc.therapist (Instagram) Great reels helping you navigate life and relationships from a Muslim psychologist, and founder of org Hello Leena